M.R.P. Option for B.S. URS Seniors

 All two-year M.R.P. program requirements also apply to the accelerated M.R.P. program.

-The accelerated degree option will generally allow a student to complete the M.R.P degree in three semesters if graduate level credits were completed during their URS program.
+The accelerated degree option will generally allow a student to complete the M.R.P. degree in three semesters if graduate level credits were completed during their URS program (above and beyond the required 120 credits).
 In certain situations (e.g., where the student has completed a qualifying, credit-bearing internship) the accelerated degree option can be completed in two semesters.
 URS students are encouraged to work for a year or two before returning for the accelerated M.R.P. program.
 Interested students should meet with their advisor and develop a plan during the last two years of the URS program.

 Please note the following guidelines for acceptable M.R.P. work: